 Ask for too many opinions.
 Trust your gut, because no one knows your strengths better than you.

 You’re ready to spread your wings into the great, wide world of interviews.
-Dress for the job you want, always be five minutes early, and remember that your cyber footprint is real.
+Dress for the job you want, always be five minutes early (even virtually), and remember that your cyber footprint is real.
 Take down that FB pic from five years ago on spring break in Cabo.

 Taking the first steps to finding a new job can be intimidating and frustrating AF.
 Take it one day at a time, keep your head up, and remember that if Andy survived Miranda...you can survive anything.
 That’s all.